AlejandroGorgues/AstroCabTools/docs/fit_line_tutorial.rst

 At the 'Visualization' button at the menu bar, several options appear to  allow to perform different erase options (see :numref:`figure7_fitLine`):

-* Pressing the "Clear all" will delete all the models and spectrum figure, which disable all the buttons except for the one that load the spectrum.
 * Pressing the "Clear fitted models" will delete only the modelas and all it's data.
 * Pressing the "Clear last model" will delete only the last model and it's figures that have been made
+* Pressing the "Reset window" will delete all the models and spectrum figure, which disable all the buttons except for the one that load the spectrum.

 .. _figure7_fitLine:
 .. figure:: _static/proj4-re4.png